DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 - with physical ROSbot
 - with ROSbot simulated in Gazebo

-You can check video demo showing project with real ROSbot below.
+You can check a demo video showing the outcome of the project with real ROSbot below.

 <div align="center">
 <iframe width="784" height="441" src="https://www.youtube.com/embed/G_gPP5dVqTg" frameborder="0" gesture="media" allowfullscreen></iframe>
 </div>

 ## Features and capabilities
-* Possibility to define custom orders
+* Possibility of defining custom orders
-* Recognizing sequence of commands with separator at once
+* Recognizing sequences of commands with a separator
-* Cancelling and sorting orders that have not been yet sent
+* Cancelling and sorting orders that have not been sent yet
 * Tracking current/next orders
 * Cancelling already sent orders (current and next)
 * History of previous orders with their results
-* Voice aliases can be written in regex style which allows to use many voice aliases for same order
+* Voice aliases can be written in regex style which allows to use many voice aliases for the same order

 ## Installation using Docker image

-The easier way to test robot voice control is to use Docker container.
+The easiest way to test robot voice control is to use a Docker container.
 To install Docker please refer to [Docker installation manual](https://docs.docker.com/engine/install/ubuntu/).
 You should also set permission for docker to avoid additional problems.
 Official docker manual is available [here](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 ### With ROSbot

-Voice recognition server must be running on a PC with x86-64 architechture, while rest of the algorithms may be running on ROSbot (with latest image version running on Ubuntu 18.04 and Mbed firmware).
-In this tutorial we will connect both devices with use of Husarnet.
+Voice recognition server must be running on a PC with x86-64 architechture, while rest of the algorithms may be running on ROSbot (with the latest image version running on Ubuntu 18.04 and Mbed firmware).
+In this tutorial we will connect both devices with a use of Husarnet.

 #### Connecting devices through Husarnet

-- Log in or create an account at [husarnet.com](app.husarnet.com).
+- Log in or create your (free) account at [husarnet.com](app.husarnet.com).
-- Create a new Husarnet network
+- Create new Husarnet network
-- Click **Add element** button and go to a **Join Code** tab.
+- Click **Add element** button and go to **Join Code** tab.
 - Copy your join code.
 It should look like this: `fc94:b01d:1803:8dd8:b293:5c7d:7639:932a/XXXXXXXXXXXXXXXXXXXXX`
 - On both your robot and your laptop execute the following commands to connect them to the same Husarnet network:
   a) install Husarnet